 4. Basic first-aid tips for seizures

 Conditions like epilepsy can cause chronic seizures in patients.
 In such situations, make sure you keep the person calm until the seizure stops.
 Do not pay any heed to superstitions like using iron to make the seizure fade away, as it can cause more harm than good.
 Instead, do not give anything to the person in their mouth and keep the area surrounding them clear.
 Stay with them until the seizure stops and even after that.
 Get medical attention right away in case the seizure doesn’t stop even after five minutes or if the patient gets unconscious or another seizure.

 5. Basic first-aid tips for stroke

 Although more common in elderly people, a stroke can happen to anyone.
 Some of the most common signs of stroke you should look out for include sudden drooping of one side of the body, disorientation and dizziness, headaches, as well as difficulty in walking.
-Each second counts when you’re dealing with this heart condition.
+Each second counts when you’re dealing with a stroke.
 Follow the FAST assessment system to determine if a person is having a stroke.
 This refers to any deviation observed in their Face, their Arms, their Speech, and their orientation to Time.

-Health emergencies are unforeseen events that can strike anytime.
+Health emergencies are unwarranted events that can strike anytime.
 Being prepared is the only way you can deal with them until professional help arrives.
 So, know these techniques and tips to the best of your ability to ensure you can save someone’s life, if such a scenario arises anytime.